FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/the-stage-and-television-today/1978-09-28-the-stage-and-television-today.md

 layout: post
 title: The Stage and Television Today &#124; 28 September 1978
 maintitle: The Stage and Television Today
+suffix: ": Lena was mentioned several times"
-subtitle: Lena was mentioned several times in the newspaper
+subtitle: Lena was mentioned several times
-description: Lena was mentioned several times in the newspaper,
+description: Lena was mentioned several times.
-media: Newspaper
-post_description: Lena was mentioned several times in the newspaper.
+post_description: Lena was mentioned several times.
-image: /assets/images/The Stage and Television Today/1978-09-28-The Stage and Television Today-fc.png
 categories: [The Stage and Television Today, OnThisDay28September]
 ---